amrangry/TagsCollection/README.md

 Setup in Interface Builder
 In the Identity Inspector, set the layout object's custom class to TagsCollection.

-1. In the Identity Inspector, set the layout object's custom class to `TagsCollection`.
+Step 1.
+In the Identity Inspector, set the layout object's custom class to `TagsCollection`.

     ![](Screenshots/interfacebuilder.png)

-2. Import `TagsCollection` module to your `Swift` class
+Step 2.
+Import `TagsCollection` module to your `Swift` class
 ```swift
     import TagsCollection
 ```
-3. Connect View with IBOutlet to your `Swift` class
+Step 3.
+Connect View with IBOutlet to your `Swift` class

     ```Swift
     @IBOutlet weak var tagsCollection: TagsCollection?
     ```
-4. Enjoy :)
+Step 4.
+Enjoy :)

 ## Versioning